lifuyi/aistyle/README.md

 ## Common Use Cases

-1. **WeChat Article Transformation**: Convert WeChat article content while maintaining their styling
+1. **WeChat Article Style Translation**: Translate WeChat article styling to new content
 2. **Content Migration**: Move content between different platforms while preserving appearance
 3. **Style Template Creation**: Extract styling from one piece of content to apply to another
 4. **HTML Cleanup**: Format and clean up HTML while preserving essential styling
+5. **Markdown to Styled HTML**: Convert Markdown content to styled HTML matching a target design
+6. **Plain Text Enhancement**: Transform plain text into well-formatted HTML with applied styling

 ## Troubleshooting

-### URL Fetching Issues
+### Page Style Translation Issues
 - Ensure the URL is publicly accessible
 - Some sites may block automated requests
-- Try copying the HTML directly if URL fetching fails
+- Try copying the HTML directly if style translation fails

 ### Styling Issues
-- The transformer works best with inline styles and embedded CSS
+- The style translator works best with inline styles and embedded CSS
-- External stylesheets are not fetched automatically
+- External stylesheets are not translated automatically
 - Complex CSS selectors may not be preserved perfectly

 ### Browser Compatibility